-Found out in Arizona, USA, the Grand Canyon is arguably one of the biggest natural spectacles of them all.
-This colossal ravine sees tourists from all over the world flood its national park to take a closer look.
-It is, of course, super-easy to recognise – but what are some of the lesser-known facts about the canyon?
+Found in Arizona, USA, the Grand Canyon is arguably one of the biggest natural spectacles, bringing in floods of tourists from all over the world to take a closer look.
+It is, of course, super-easy to recognize – but what are some of the lesser-known fun facts about the Grand Canyon?

 If you’re planning a trip here any time soon, it makes sense to clue up on what makes the site such a breath-taking attraction.
 Here are some interesting facts about the Grand Canyon to whet your appetite for a visit.

 The Grand Canyon is 277 miles long, 18 miles wide, and 6000 feet deep.
-That’s an impressive expanse of land, and one you are not going to want to fall into in a hurry!
+That’s an impressive expanse of land, and one you are not going to want to fall into!

 It’s possible to camp overnight at the Grand Canyon, but you’ll need permission to do so.
 Specifically, you’ll need to appeal to the Backcountry Office for a permit.

 4. The Grand Canyon is bigger than a US state.

 Believe it or not, the whole of the Grand Canyon is bigger than Rhode Island, one of the smallest states in the US.

 5. But, it’s not the biggest canyon on the planet.